LokiLuciferase/phenotrex/docs/usage.rst

     $ phenotrex compute-genotype \
         --out T3SS.train_eval.genotype \
-        --n_threads 4 \
+        --threads 4 \
         train_eval/genomes/*.fna.gz

-After some time, this will create a new tab-separated values (TSV) file ``T3SS.train_eval.genotype`` in the directory, of the following shape:
+After some time, this will create a new tab-separated values (TSV) file ``T3SS.train_eval.genotype`` in the current directory, of the following shape:

 .. code-block::